Physics Lab

 30-45 minutes

-Projectile Motion (Photogates)
+Projectile Motion Timing with Photogates

 Analyze two-dimensional projectile motion using photogate timing measurements.